cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 My research interest lies at the intersection of __representation learning__ and __information__ theory, inspired by the way our perceptual system integrates __multimodal__ sensory inputs via identifying __invariant semantics__.
 I am interested in understanding how the __semantic information__ flows while processing observations from multiple modalities, using tools in deep learning and thermodynamic approaches to information flow.

-My current guiding questions is,
+My current guiding question is,
 > _How do we  extract the shared semantics from observations expressed in vastly different representational forms (eg. images,  sounds, written texts), and how do we create/actualize various forms of observations, starting from the semantics we want to communicate?_
 <figure>
     <img src="https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fcocoaaa%2FOzdNmX2UzQ.png?alt=media&token=b246a2e5-5e52-418d-8c96-afbbbe84d1b7" alt="multimodal-inputs" style="width:60%">